“The beautiful is the experimental proof that the incarnation is possible.”

 Weil, Simone.
 Awaiting God (pp. 21-22).
 (Function).
 Kindle Edition.

 The effort will produce results.
-Though there is no indication that Weil was influenced by Martin Heidegger, the resemblance of her “attention” as the liminal antecedent to productive prayer with Heidegger’s “thinking” is striking.
+Though there is no indication that Weil was influenced by Martin Heidegger, the resemblance of her “attention” to Heidegger’s “thinking” is striking.

 Aphrodite is the keystone of the Sky-Veil cosmology for this reason.
 In everything which gives us the pure authentic feeling of beauty there really is the presence of God.
-Metaphysically, we can create concepts that rely on Platonic forms.
-However, to do so is never to ascend into the Sky-Veil and beyond.
-It is merely to “think beautiful thoughts” while foraging through the Grey-Beneath seeking sustenance.
-To be free of the Grey-Beneath and ascend the Sky-Veil is to “think” rather than intellectualize.
+Beauty draws us into the Sky-Veil toward God.
+Metaphysically, we can create concepts that point to Platonic forms.
+However, to do so without “thinking” is never to ascend into the Sky-Veil and beyond.
+It is merely to “have beautiful thoughts” while foraging through the Grey-Beneath seeking sustenance.
+To be free of the Grey-Beneath and ascend the Sky-Veil is to “think” rather than deduce concepts.
 It is to give “attention” to beauty rather than describe it in the scaffolding of philosophical ideas.
-It is to see Aphrodite not as a metaphysical entity but as the faint shimmering circumscribing our attention that draws us through the Veil to the true Beauty of God.
+It is to see Aphrodite not as a metaphysical entity but as the faint shimmer circumscribing the beauty that draws us through the Veil to the true Beauty of God.

 The ancient Greeks had a sense for this.
 As pagans they could not see beyond the shadows.
 However, God prepared the Greco-Roman world to receive his Son.
 Upon His resurrection, He redeemed them, and their impulses formerly lost in the shadows became gleaming lights in the liminal space—The Sky-Veil.